fookaiming/fookaiming.github.io/src/dev/java/virtual-thread.md

 ## Limitation

-### Pinning
+### Pinning Issue

-> virtual thread cannot be unmounted from its carrier, monopolizing that carrier thread from executing other tasks
+> Pinning occurs when virtual thread cannot be unmounted from its carrier, monopolizing that carrier thread from
+> executing other tasks

 #### Occurs in